The word ‘transdermal’ refers to elements passing through the skin, that is, either exiting or entering.

-In addition, the transdermal product needs to be lipid based so it is compatible with the lipid mantle of the epidermis.
+In addition, the transdermal drug product needs to be lipid based, as the epidermis is lipophilic.
 The fatty protective layer of the skin keeps water out, so that water-based products are repelled.
 To get water-based drugs into skin requires emulsifiers.
 These ingredients can be irritating for skin – especially if it’s not in good condition.
 Compromised inflamed skin such as in psoriatic skin tends to have a shortage of fatty barrier protection and is more open to the atmosphere and absorption of substances without regulation.
 So these people can get way too much of a transdermal drug.

-Benefits of Transdermal Magnesium – ‘Nutrition Via Skin’ – What goes on, goes in…
+Benefits of transdermal magnesium – ‘Nutrition Via Skin’ – What goes on, goes in…

 The great benefit of transdermal magnesium is that magnesium is absorbed via the skin much more efficiently than if you were to ingest tablets or powders, which are hard to digest and absorb properly through the bowel wall, and especially if the digestive system is compromised by IBS or leaky gut, which means minerals are lost too quickly.
 Also, the older we get the less stomach acid is produced, which makes it more difficult to break down magnesium tablets in the stomach.
-Some people have obstructions or built-up waste products on the gut lining or in the twists and turns of the bowel, which can hinder absorption of nutrients.
+Some people (especially seniors) can have obstructions or built-up waste residues on the gut lining or in the twists and turns of the bowel, which can hinder absorption of nutrients.
 Heavy metals, fluorides or oxalates can also bind up and steal your minerals.

-Magnesium compounds can also vary greatly in bio-availability, however magnesium chloride in solution was found to be the most easily absorbed by the body.
+Magnesium supplements on the market can vary greatly in bio-availability, however magnesium chloride in solution was found to be the most easily absorbed by the body.
 According to the study titled: Bioavailability of US commercial magnesium preparations

 “Results indicated relatively poor bioavailability of magnesium oxide (fractional absorption 4 per cent) but significantly higher and equivalent bioavailability of magnesium chloride.”